andrewdotcom/andrewdotcom.github.io/content/post/Weeknotes-Week-3.md

 draft: false
 ---

 Tired.
 Soooo tired.
 I've been in the office in Sydney a few times this week to start to get myself back into the swing of what work used to be like.
-ZTo be honest, i'm not sure how I used to do it.
+To be honest, i'm not sure how I used to do it.
 Getting up before five and commuting for 4 hours a day isn't fun but it could be worse.
 The downside is that I am a bit tired and grumpy by the time Friday comes around - it doesn't help that yesterday I got home to find that my two new Silkie chickens had figured out a way to get out of the hen house (i'm still not 100% sure how they did it) and are now missing.
 Chooks outside of the hen house have not faired well to date so I am not holding out hope I will see them again.

 It's been another challenging week with work - at the end of the day adults are just kids in bigger bodies, in many ways kids might have it more together.